Pharmacist Training Program for Immunizations

 Dorothy Bystrom, RN

-• complete the home study program with a passing grade of at least 80%
+• complete the three home-study activities with a passing grade of at least 80% for each activity

-To receive CE credit for the live training session, you must complete and sign the CE and evaluation form and return it to the OPA staff or office.
-Your CE credit will be uploaded to the CPE Monitor.
-The home study course should be completed before the live session; however, it is highly recommended that you complete it prior to attending the live session.
-The Certificate of Achievement for this program cannot be generated until all portions of the program are completed.
+To receive CPE credit for the live training session, pharmacists must attend the full session; administer IM and SQ injections; complete the CPE/evaluation form and return it to OPF staff.
+CPE credit will be uploaded to the CPE Monitor.
+The Certificate of Achievement for this program will be generated when all portions of the program are completed.

-This program has been approved by the Ohio State Board of Pharmacy to qualify pharmacists to administer influenza vaccines to individuals 14 years of age and older, and adult vaccines for diphtheria, pneumonia, tetanus, pertussis, meningitis, zoster, hepatitis A and hepatitis B.
+This program has been approved by the Ohio State Board of Pharmacy to qualify pharmacists to administer all immunizations recommended by the Advisory Committee on Immunization Practices of the CDC to individuals 7 years of age and older.

 Requests for refunds, less $15 administrative fee, will be honored if received at least one week prior to the program.